kubernetes/enhancements/keps/sig-storage/4876-mutable-csinode-allocatable/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->

+This feature primarily depends on CSI drivers implementing the `NodeGetInfo` RPC to report volume attachment limits.
+If a CSI driver is unavailable, the `CSINode.Spec.Drivers[*].Allocatable` value remains at its last known value.
+Degraded performance or high error rates in CSI drivers may cause periodic or reactive updates to fail, but this only results in using the last known value, with no impact on existing workloads.

+Beyond CSI drivers, which are already a requirement for volume operations, this feature introduces no additional service dependencies.
+It builds upon existing Kubernetes components (kubelet and API server) and their normal operation.

 ### Scalability